Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: The algebra of convex cones

+The comparison of convex cones parallels the comparison of subspaces described in \sectref{sect:emptiness-and-normality}.
+In both cases, inclusion defines a partial order, while projection and rejection provide graded measures of similarity.
+Cone inclusion is more informative, however, because two cones may have the same linear hull and still differ in their extent or orientation.

-We use the same definition of {\em emptiness} as for subspaces in \sectref{sect:emptiness-and-normality}, namely, being equal to ${\left\{\myvec{0}\right\}}$.
+We use the same definition of {\em emptiness} as for subspaces in \sectref{sect:emptiness-and-normality}, namely, being equal to $\{\myvec{0}\}$.

-An essential advantage of convex cones over subspaces is that a {\em partial order} can be defined between cones even if they have the same linear hull, enabling a more nuanced comparison.
-We define $p \preceq q$ as equivalent to $p \subseteq q$.
-Testing is straight-forwardly performed by {\em conic rejection}: A convex cone $p$ is a subset of another convex cone $q$ if and only if $p\, \neg \, q$ is empty.
+Convex cones have a key advantage over subspaces: they can be ordered even when they have the same linear hull.
+We define $p\preceq q$ by $p\subseteq q$.
+Conic rejection tests this relation: a convex cone $p$ is a subset of another convex cone $q$ exactly when $p\neg q$ is empty.